Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

     }
     ```

-## <a name="send-the-request-and-print-the-response"></a>Enviar a solicitação e imprimir a resposta
+## <a name="send-the-request-and-print-the-response"></a>Send the request and print the response

-1. No método principal do seu aplicativo, chame `SearchVideos` com o termo de pesquisa.
-Você pode imprimir os cabeçalhos HTTP armazenados na resposta, bem como a cadeia de caracteres JSON retornada pela API.
+1. In the main method of your application, call `SearchVideos` with your search term. you can then print the HTTP headers stored in the response, as well as the JSON string returned by the API.

     ```java
     public static void main (String[] args) {